DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - nonrepudiation
             - message authentication .
          - 📝Replay Attacks are where the attacker stole an authentication token and used it to impersonate the user
+         - IPsec has always offered native data encryption.
+Generic Routing Encapsulation (GRE) is a proprietary Cisco tunneling protocol that can be used to establish VPNs.
+GRE provides encapsulation but not encryption.
+L2TP does not offer native data encryption, but it can support IPsec's ESP to provide encryption.
+PPTP did not originally provide native data encryption, but with the adoption of MS-CHAPv2 that feature was added.
 - **PRIVATE IP**: These IPv4 addresses, commonly called the private IPv4 addresses, are defined in RFC 1918.
 They are as follows:
     - 10.0.0.0–10.255.255.255 (a full Class A range)./8
         - Example: 10.0.0.1 in binary: 00001010.00000000.00000000.00000001